yuliapoganyuko/advanced-mentoring/03_restful_api/03_self_check.md

 Pros of REST:

-* Simple due to being built on HTTP
+* Simple and familiar due to being built on HTTP
 * Supported by many tools
 * Easy caching, thus better performance
 * Requests are stateless, so it's easier to scale horizontally
+* Flexibility in Data Formats
+* Decoupling
+* REST encourages a clear separation between client and server, allowing each to evolve independently
+* In comparison to gRPC: While gRPC also enables decoupling, it is often more tightly integrated with specific service frameworks